On long-term fatigue damage estimation for a floating offshore wind turbine using a surrogate model: Introduction

 Floating offshore wind turbines (FOWTs) are increasingly being considered in projects seeking to generate electricity from wind energy offshore, especially at deep water sites where the resource is often abundant and less influenced by the surface roughness at near-coast sites and at onshore installations~\cite{Xu_RSER2020}.
 Complex wind-wave-structure interaction, however, that can result both at rigid elements (the floating platform and nacelle) and at flexible elements (the tower, blades, and moorings), exposes the integrated system to dynamic loads that can lead to premature failure of important components, such as the mooring lines and the turbine tower~\cite{ThiesRE,HsuMS,Liu2108JSEE}.
 For this reason, the design of FOWT systems must consider and evaluate the possibility of long-term fatigue damage which relies on a full understanding of the actual joint metocean statistcs at the planned installation site and must consider relevant load cases so as to assess the reliability of the system over the long term against various limit states~\cite{manuel2018alternative,MarinoRE,ZieglerEP}.

 For site-specific fatigue assessments, sea states at the offshore site of interest should be selected based on their likelihood, anticipated severity, and possible interaction with the floating system; such distinct sea states identifying combinations of wind speed, wave height and wave period are generally evaluated as part of the so-called ``short-term'' fatigue damage evaluation.
 Note that, given specific values of these variables, input wind- and wave-related standard power spectra can have additional parametric uncertainties that propagate directly to short-term turbine loads~\cite{JWEIA2008Korn}.
+In such short-term evaluations, the aero-hydro-servo-elastic time-domain simulations~\cite{jonkman2011dynamics} or computational fluid dynamics (CFD) simulations that capture complex aerodynamic effect \cite{liu2017establishing} can be computationally expensive~\cite{kvittem2015frequency}.
+Coupled system models formulated in the frequency domain (FD) have been proposed that offer an appealing alternative for reducing computational costs~\cite{karimi2017multi,karimi2019fully,Ferri2022,Ferri2023}.
 A ``long-term'' fatigue damage assessment must then incorporate all such short-term evaluations in the overall long-term fatigue reliability assessment over the planned service life.
-A very similar long-term assessment is employed for evaluating ultimate limit states for fixed and floating offshore wind turbines~\cite{Thomas2016AIAA,Agarwal2009OMAE}.
-In the short-term evaluations, the aero-hydro-servo-elastic time-domain simulations~\cite{jonkman2011dynamics}, that are commonly used, can be computationally very expensive~\cite{kvittem2015frequency}.
-Coupled system models formulated in the frequency domain (FD) have been proposed that offer an appealing alternative for reducing computational costs~\cite{karimi2017multi,karimi2019fully}.
-In the present study, we present an efficient fatigue damage assessment framework based on a verified FD model developed by Ferri et al.~\cite{Ferri2022,Ferri2023}.